psimoesSsimoes/seomis.github.io/_posts/2021-04-11-kibana-surrounding-bash.md

 So, until this point i had spent some and less 20 min to do this.

 Performing the curl with user input should be the easy part.
-Except it wasn't :sweat_smile:
+Except it wasn't :P

 All because i didn't knew the meaning of **--data-raw $'{}**.